SceneSyncLV/scenesynclv-public/README.md

 - To enable alerts, sign in with GitHub and save your alert preferences using the form at the top of the event list.
 - To feature your event, sign in and click the "Feature for 24h ($10)" button on your event card.
 - To share or deep-link to an event, use the event detail page `/event/[id]`.
+- Use the search bar and sort dropdown to quickly find and order events.

 📂 Requires public Supabase storage bucket named flyers (already created).